Scottish-Tech-Army/soundscape-backend/README.md

 # PostgreSQL with PostGIS extensions

 The database is used for storage of the transformed data.
-Imposm creates a database 'osm' and within that there are three schema: import, production and backup.
-The schemas consist of three tables: osm_entrances, osm_places and osm_roads.
+Imposm creates a database 'osm' and within that there are three schema:
+1. import
+2. production
+3. backup.

+The schemas consist of three tables:
+1. osm_entrances
+2. osm_places
+3. osm_roads

 There is a PostgreSQL function (soundscape_tile) that the Tile service uses to retrieve data: